 When the Monte Carlo model is applied to retirement planning, these factors introduce serious flaws.

 Click to read my article on the flaws of current Monte Carlo Simulators.
 Some of the most sophisticated (and very expensive) MC simulators may simulate the volatility of returns better than others.
 However, what kills a retirement portfolio is not the VOLATILITY of returns, but it is the SEQUENCE of returns.
-Click here to download the free MC2 simulator mentioned in the article which does a better job in simulating both volatility and sequence of returns.
-However, here is a better solution:

 The Solution: Otar Retirement Calculator